nuxeo/nuxeo/docker/README.md

 ### With Skaffold

-We use Skaffold to build the images as part of the [nuxeo](http://jenkins.platform.dev.nuxeo.com/job/nuxeo/job/nuxeo/) pipeline in our Jenkins X CI/CD platform.
+We use Skaffold to build the images as part of the [nuxeo](http://jenkins.platform.dev.nuxeo.com/job/nuxeo/job/nuxeo/) pipeline in our Jenkins CI/CD platform.

 This requires to: